-Art & Design NPA
+Art and Design NPA

 What is special about this course?

 This course is open to anyone wishing to gain a formal introduction to Art & Design skills.
-It is course is suitable for beginners, or those with limited experience of art and design study, looking to enter further education at an introductory level, or looking to study for leisure.
+It is suitable for beginners, or those with limited experience of art and design study, looking to enter further education at an introductory level, or looking to study for leisure.
 It is also suitable for those returning to college after an absence from study or those wishing to develop a portfolio for application to higher FE level / HE level study.

 On completion you will achieve a National Progression Award in Art & Design at SCQF Level 5, comprising the following 3 units: